skylerberg/address-book/doc/pages/qa.rst

 at each step of the process, we also hope to have a culture in which any member of the team feels comfortable stepping in at any point and improving our artifacts.
-Our rule is that any member can contribute to any part of the project at any time, however, there is always a member who's duty it is to make sure that part is finished on time.
+Our rule is that any member can contribute to any part of the project at any time; however, there is always a member whose duty it is to make sure that part is finished on time.